AbhinavTuladhar/pokemon-database-next/README.md

 ## About the Project

-This is 'inspired clone' of the website [pokemondb.net](https://pokemondb.net/) made with the help of the [PokéAPI](https://pokeapi.co/) to display various technical information about Pokémon.
+An 'inspired clone' of the website [pokemondb.net](https://pokemondb.net/) made with the help of the [PokéAPI](https://pokeapi.co/) to display various technical information about Pokémon.

 This project was initially written using React and vanilla JavaScript, then written in TypeScript and NextJS.